Caitlyn Jenner Opens Up About The Kardashian Clan

 “I just really feel like over the last year and a half we certainly have grown apart.
 Day after day after month after month, nobody calls, nobody checks in.
 Just, ‘Hey, how are you doing?’
 I haven’t gotten that phone call from anybody.
 You can’t help but sit there and think, ‘OK, is it because I transitioned?
 They don’t like me anymore?’
 I want to know what I did wrong, what I didn’t do wrong, what I did right, and move forward,” she said.

-Her relationship has been most estranged from her step-daughter, Khloe Kardashian, whom she helped raise since she was a little girl.
+Her relationship has been most estranged from her step-daughter Khloe Kardashian, whom she helped raise since she was a little girl.
 Since the death of Khloe’s father and the remarriage of Kris Jenner to Bruce Jenner, he has acted as a surrogate father to Khloe.
 However, she feels that she hasn’t had a lot of time to mourn the “death” of Bruce, whom she loved dearly, and move on to accept that he no longer exists in the way that she once remembered him.

 Caitlyn Jenner also accepts that some of this stress on Khloe’s side may be coming from her recent divorce from Lamar Odom.
 However, Khloe has moved on and is dating again, so it is unclear why this tension has lasted so long between the two.